-Course Outcomes, Competencies, and Supplemental Competencies: Students will be able to do the following:
+Course Outcomes, Competencies, and Supplemental Competencies: Upon completion of the above listed course, students will be able to do the following:

 - A. Evaluate situations involving Engineering Physics I topics by choosing the appropriate conceptual frameworks. - 1.
 Use clues within the statement of a problem to choose appropriate equations and/or principles. - 2.
-Answer conceptual questions (either orally or in writing) based on an understanding of basic physics principles. - B. Recall relevant physical models and successfully apply these models using techniques of symbolic and numerical analysis in order to generate solutions to problems in Physics I topics - 1.
-State overarching principles and models along with key associated equations related to Physics I. - a.
+Answer conceptual questions (either orally or in writing) based on an understanding of basic physics principles. - B. Recall relevant physical models and to successfully apply these models using techniques of symbolic and numerical analysis in order to generate solutions to problems in Physics I topics - 1.
+State overarching principles and models along with key associated equations related to Physics I - a.
 Kinematics; describing motion in terms of position, displacement, velocity, acceleration, angular velocity, and/or angular acceleration - b.
 Scalars, vectors, and vector components - c.
 Newtonian mechanics; predicting motion using force, mass, momentum, work, kinetic and potential energy, and torque. - d.
-Conservation of energy, momentum, and angular momentum
+Conservation of energy, momentum, and angular momentum - e.

-- e.
 Pressure, density, and flows within fluids. - 2.
-Symbolically manipulate linear equations, quadratic equations, trigonometric functions, derivatives and integrals to solve to problems. - C. Think critically by utilizing problem solving techniques to evaluate and analyze context rich, multi-step problems in Engineering Physics I topics, selecting relevant information, selecting an approach to solving the problem and carrying out the analysis needed to generate and communicate solution(s). - 1.
-Convert "story problems" into appropriate mathematical form. - 2.
-Apply skills from algebra, trigonometry, and calculus to solve problems. - 3.
-Apply graphical methods to describe and solve kinematics problems. - 4.
-Apply proportional reasoning to relate and/or rank values in two or more related situations. - 5.
-Write clear, organized solutions to problems. - D. Perform measurements using physical apparatus, analyze the collected data including appropriate treatment of errors and uncertainties, generate and communicate conclusions based on the data and analysis for experimental investigations in Engineering Physics I topics. - 1.
-Demonstrate the use of equipment found in an Engineering Physics I laboratory, such as metersticks, spring scales, protractors, computer-based sensors, low-friction carts & tracks, assorted masses, springs, and pendulums. - 2.
-Accurately collect and record data, including appropriate units and appropriate expressions of uncertainty. - 3.
+Symbolically manipulate linear equations, quadratic equations, trigonometric functions, derivatives and integrals to solve to problems. - C. Think critically by utilizing problem solving techniques to evaluate and analyze context rich, multistep problems in Engineering Physics I topics, selecting relevant information, selecting an approach to solving the problem and carrying out the analysis needed to generate and communicate solution(s). - 1.
+Read "story problems" and convert them into appropriate mathematical form. - 2.
+Use skills from algebra, trigonometry, and calculus to solve problems. - 3.
+Use graphical methods to describe and solve kinematics problems. - 4.
+Use proportional reasoning to relate and/or rank values in two or more related situations. - 5.
+Write out clear, organized solutions to problems. - D. Perform measurements using physical apparatus, analyze the collected data including appropriate treatment of errors and uncertainties, generate and communicate conclusions based on the data and analysis for experimental investigations in Engineering Physics I topics. - 1.
+Use typical equipment found in an Engineering Physics I laboratory, such as metersticks, spring scales, protractors, computer-based sensors, low-friction carts & tracks, assorted masses, springs, and pendulums.

+- 2. Accurately collect and record data, including appropriate units and appropriate expressions of uncertainty. - 3.
 Propagate uncertainties to obtain uncertainties in calculated results from initial measurements to final calculated results. - 4.
 Complete laboratory reports that summarize the knowledge gained by doing the experiments.